 Although regular oral cancer screenings are integral to maintaining good health, Mayo Clinic points out that it may be difficult to detect abnormal cells through a simple visual exam.
 Thus, there is always a possibility that a small sign of cancer or precancerous lesion could go undetected.

 A group of unusual cells does not always mean that the patient has cancer.
 Rather, the patient will have to undergo a biopsy to get a definitive answer.
 If it is cancerous, then early detection will afford the patient more treatment options.

 While the evidence does not yet link screenings with reduced oral cancer deaths, regular screenings may help identify cancers early at a time when remission is more likely.

 “While the evidence does not yet link screenings with reduced oral cancer deaths, regular screenings may help identify cancers early at a time when remission is more likely.”

 ▣ What to Expect During an Oral Cancer Screening

 Oral cancer screening requires no special preparation, and patients can typically expect screening to take place during a routine dental appointment.
 In most cases, a basic oral cancer screening will consist of the dentist taking a thorough look at all the parts of the patient's mouth, including:

-Patients with dentures must remove the devices to allow John J. Killeen, DDS to check the tissue underneath, along with the area underneath the jaw.
+Patients with dentures must remove the devices to allow Chandler Goltz, DMD to check the tissue underneath, along with the area underneath the jaw.

 All in all, the screening should take less than five minutes.